artemis-yl/artemis-yl.github.io/CAD_Portfolio.md

 sidebar_sort_order: 3
 ---

-## 3D Models and engineering drawings I have made.
+## 3D CAD Models and engineering drawings I have made.
 On this page I only show the images of what models I have made, with a few descriptions.

-For more information on the projects themselves, please check out their respective projects (which is currently not available - coming soon).
+For more information on the projects themselves, please check out their respective projects.

+<p>&nbsp;</p>

 ## Table of Contents
 All of the following are in reverse chronological order (i.e. latest first)